-The adaptive dispersion compensating devices described include both single- and multichannel applications.
+The adaptive dispersion compensating devices described include both single-channel and multichannel applications.

-ADCs are expected to be used in at least two applications:
+Adaptive dispersion compensators (ADCs) are expected to be used in at least two applications:

-- The first is to use the ADC to compensate for slow changes of link dispersion over time due to environmental effects, such as temperature.
-This is referred to as a slow change link dispersion application (examples of this application are in Appendix II of Recommendation ITU-T G.667). - The second is to use the ADC to compensate for sudden step changes of link dispersion due to switching or other transmission link re-configuration processes.
+- the first is to use the ADC to compensate for slow changes of link dispersion over time due to environmental effects, such as temperature.
+This is referred to as a slow change link dispersion application (examples of this application are in Appendix II of Recommendation ITU-T G.667).

+- the second is to use the ADC to compensate for sudden step changes of link dispersion due to switching or other transmission link re-configuration processes.
 This is referred to as a step change link dispersion application (one example of this application is given in Appendix II of Recommendation ITU-T G.667).

-Recommendation ITU-T G.667 distinguishes line adaptive dispersion compensators (ADCs) from ADC transmitters and receivers which may comprise electrical as well as optical forms of chromatic dispersion compensation (Figure 8-17).
+Recommendation ITU-T G.667 distinguishes line ADCs from ADC transmitters and receivers which may comprise electrical as well as optical forms of chromatic dispersion compensation (Figure 8-20).

-Figure 8-17 - Generic configuration of a transmission system with ADCs
+Figure 8-20 - Generic configuration of a transmission system with ADCs